dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

   "type": "trivia"
 }
 ```
-Now we have to create a file that will allow us to turn the json's answers into integer or double for String.
+Next we need to create a file that will turn the `JSON` answers into `integer` or `double`.
-Then we create a file called `fixture_reader.dart`.
+Create a file called `fixture_reader.dart` and add the following code:

-The code for `fixture_reader.dart`.

 ```dart
 import 'dart:io';